navazjm/config/README.md

 ![Tmux](./images/tmux.png)

 - [Tmux](https://github.com/tmux/tmux) is a great combo with Alacritty.
 You can easily add more terminal windows within one, to keep your workspace organized.
 It can also save sessions so a simple command can bring you right back to your project at ease.
-- There is not much to my tmux config, besides binding prefix to Ctrl+f
+- There is not much to my tmux config, besides binding prefix to Ctrl+j
 - I use [tpm](https://github.com/tmux-plugins/tpm) to install plugins, which needs to be installed before using my tmux config file.
 - Currently, I only have three plugins installed:
   - [tmux-sensible](https://github.com/tmux-plugins/tmux-sensible), improves default settings and keybindings.